lacklotus28-bit/PageWise/README.md

 **Library**
 - Import EPUB files via file picker or drag-and-drop
-- Concurrent import with per-file error reporting
+- Concurrent import with per-file error reporting and a progress toast
 - Automatic cover, title, and author extraction from EPUB metadata
 - Metadata editor -- fix title, author, or cover after import
 - Search by title or author, sort by recently added, title, author, or progress